kklarsen/getting_and_cleaning_data_project/CodeBook.md

 #####RETRIEVE UCI HAR DATASET

-Constant `uci_har_dir` is set to `"./UCI HAR Dataset"` which is the directory that the zip-file would create in the working directory (i.e., getwd()) and extract the complete dataset to.
+Constant `uci.harDir` is set to `"./UCI HAR Dataset"` which is the directory that the zip-file would create in the working directory (i.e., getwd()) and extract the complete dataset to.
 All associated sub-directories and data files will

 If the `"./UCI HAR Dataset"` directory does not exist and thus result in the`file.exists()` logic turns `FALSE` (i.e., no such directory exists in the working directory), the UCI HAR zip-file containing the data will be unzipped.